poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2024-03-30-Challenges-I-Wrote-For-WXM-CTF-2024.markdown

 And there's the [included binary](/files/leakleakleak).

 ## The Idea
-So the idea behind the chall is to teach people how to find chains of addresses.
+The idea behind the challenge is to teach people how to find chains of addresses.
-For example we can always expect that on the stack there are other stack addresses, our binary addresses and libc addresses.
+For example we can always assume that on the stack there are other stack addresses, addresses of our binary, and libc addresses.
-We can always expect there's a stack address in libc (`__environ`).
+We can always expect that there's a stack address in libc somewhere (for example inside of the `__environ` variable).
 However a libc address is on the heap only if some conditions are satisfied.
-In this case, [ptmalloc](https://sourceware.org/glibc/wiki/MallocInternals) stores chunks that belong to unsorted, large and small bins as a circular doubly-linked list that starts and ends in libc.
+In this case [ptmalloc](https://sourceware.org/glibc/wiki/MallocInternals), the glibc's memory allocator, stores chunks that belong to unsorted, large and small bins as a circular doubly-linked list that starts and ends in libc.
 So to visualize this idea, we can make a directed graph.
-Green arrows mean it's very likely there's a pointer from one to the other, yellow means that maybe there's a pointer and a red arrow means that a pointer like that is unlikely.
+Green arrows mean that it's very likely there's a pointer from one to the other, yellow means that maybe there's a pointer and a red arrow means that a pointer like that is unlikely.
-Of course im drawing this from a perspective of a smaller binary, in the case of huge binaries I'm sure there are pointers to everything sprinkled all over the place.
+Of course I'm drawing this from a perspective of a smaller binary, in the case of huge binaries I'm sure there are pointers to everything sprinkled all over the place.
 BEHOLD...
 ![Image](/files/leakdiagram.png)

 To elaborate on some choices:
-- The red arrows are there cuz it would be weird if we stored a stack address for example as a global variable inside of a binary - that's probably a bug.
+- The red arrows are there cuz it would be weird if we stored a stack address for example as a global variable inside of our binary - that's probably a bug.
 - The heap has a lot of yellow arrows as the heap is pretty much almost zeroed.
 We need to do stuff with it so stuff can show up there.

 ## The Solution